 Manuscripts are accepted with the understanding that they are submitted solely to the Journal and have not been previously published elsewhere.
 All pages should be numbered.
 Manuscript should consist of INTRODUCTION, METHODS, RESULTS, and CONCLUSIONS/DISCUSSION.
 The manuscript should end with Human Subjects Approval Statement, Conflict of Interest Disclosure Statement, Acknowledgments, References, Tables, and Figures.
 Use Arabic numerals throughout.
 Use “AMA Manual of Style” 10th Edition as your guide.

-Manuscript should not exceed 5000 words (approximately 18 typed double-spaced pages) excluding the title page, abstract, references, tables, and/or figures.
-If the manuscript exceeds these limits, please contact the Editor-in-Chief.
+Whereas, the American Journal of Health Behavior has no specific maximum length for papers, we suggest the you prepare yours so that it does not exceed 5000 words (approximately 18 typed double-spaced pages) excluding the title page, abstract, references, tables, and/or figures.
+If the manuscript exceeds these limits, please contact the journal offices.

 The title should be concise but informative (do not exceed 75 characters including spaces), not in caps, not in lower case with only the first letters of each word capitalized.